 Yes, Stripe lists Brazil as a supported country.
 A Brazil-based freelancer should still confirm onboarding, required business details, bank account support, tax documentation, product availability, and whether their service is allowed under Stripe's rules.

 Crypto can be used through lawful and compliant channels, but it is not a shortcut around tax or documentation.
-Brazil has a virtual-asset framework, Banco Central regulation of virtual-asset service providers, CVM guidance where cryptoassets are securities, and Receita Federal reporting rules for crypto operations.
+Brazil has a virtual-asset framework, BCB regulation of virtual-asset service providers, Comissao de Valores Mobiliarios (CVM), Brazil's securities regulator, guidance where cryptoassets are securities, and Receita Federal reporting rules for crypto operations.
 Keep BRL valuation records and get tax advice before relying on crypto for client payments.

 Please sign in to leave a comment.